valots12/strava-scraping/README.md

-# Real-time scraping from Strava.com using Selenium and Kafka
+# Near real-time scraping from Strava.com using Selenium and Kafka